Ming Dynasty — Epoch of All Round Prosperity

-1 Ming Dynasty is believed as one of the kingdoms that achieved the throne in the most orthodox, righteous way.
+Ming is believed to be one of the kingdoms that achieved the throne in the most orthodox, righteous way.

-The first emperor & founder of Ming, Zhu Yuanzhang (also honored as Hongwu Emperor), was born into a poverty family.
+The founding emperor of Ming, Zhu Yuanzhang (also honored as Hongwu Emperor), was born into a poor family.

-From a beggar, a common solider, to a general and then to the emperor of the big empire, he made it through his own extraordinary talent.
+From a beggar, a common soldier, to a general, and then to the emperor of the giant empire, he made it through his extraordinary talent.

-3 Besides emperors, the entire ruling class of the Ming Empire were strictly selected through the Imperial Examination.
+Besides emperors, the entire ruling class of Ming was strictly selected through the Imperial Examination.

 Royal family members and nobles were not allowed to be involved in politics.

-4 Every man, included people from dependent countries of Ming, could participate in the Imperial Examination.
+Every man, including people from the dependent countries of Ming, could participate in the Imperial Examination.

-During the exam, the government provided students food and accommodation.
+During the exam, the Ming government provided students with food and accommodation.

-5 Officials of Ming were not well paid; even those very famous, powerful ones had to do farm work themselves to provide food for the family.
+Officials of the Ming were not well paid; even those very famous, powerful ones had to do farm work themselves to provide for the family.

 Some of them then would run businesses, while some turned to corruption.